Tight race to close MeToo-influenced Venice film fest - RFI

 Venice (AFP)

-The Venice Film Festival roared back to life this year with a starry and feminist-tinged selection that leaves the competition wide open for who will take home the Golden Lion on Saturday.
+The Venice Film Festival was set to award its coveted Golden Lion on Saturday after roaring back to life this year with a starry and feminist-tinged selection that leaves the competition wide open.

 The MeToo movement appears to be making its mark on the film industry if the Venice premieres were anything to go by.